 Storm Shelter Progress

-"The Next Step" ballot measure included four storm shelters located at Central Elementary, Field Early Childhood, Benton Elementary, and Neosho Middle School.
+"The Next Step" ballot measure included four storm shelters located at Central Elementary, Field Early Childhood, Benton Elementary and Neosho Middle School.

-Field Early Childhood & Central Elementary
+Field Early Childhood and Central Elementary Storm Shelters

-Neosho Middle School
+Neosho Middle School Learning Center